-2.4.3 Specific requirements for the issue of the aeroplane category rating

-- 2.4.3.1.1 The applicant shall have completed not less than 200 hours of flight time, as a pilot of aeroplanes.
+- 2.4.3 Specific requirements for the issue of the aeroplane category rating - 2.4.3.1 Experience - 2.4.3.1.1 The applicant shall have completed not less than 200 hours of flight time or 165 hours if completed during a course of approved training, as a pilot of aeroplanes.
 CAAM will determine whether experience as a pilot under instruction in a FSTD is acceptable as part of the total flight time of 200 hours.
-Credit for such experience shall be limited to a maximum of 10 hours. - 2.4.3.1.1.1 An applicant who has not met the requirement in 2.2.1.1 shall have a minimum of 500 hours as pilot of aeroplane to be qualified for the issue of CPL(A) licence.
+Credit for such experience shall be limited to a maximum of 20 hours, or a maximum of 40 hours if completed during a course of approved training. - 2.4.3.1.1.1 An applicant who has not met the requirement in 2.2.1.1 shall have a minimum of 500 hours as pilot of aeroplane to be qualified for the issue of CPL(A) licence.
 This must include meeting the particular requirements specified in 2.4.3.1.1.2 below.
-Each of these requirements must be met in full but, except where stated otherwise, hours may be credited where appropriate. - 2.4.3.1.1.2 The applicant shall have completed in aeroplanes not less than: - a) 100 hours as pilot-in-command or, in the case of a course of approved training, 70 hours as pilot-in-command; - b) 20 hours of cross-country flight time as pilot-in-command including a cross-country flight totalling not less than 540 km (300 NM) in the course of which full-stop landings at two different aerodromes shall be made; - c) 10 hours of instrument instruction time of which not more than 5 hours may be instrument ground time; and - d) if the privileges of the licence are to be exercised at night, 5 hours of night flight time including 5 take-offs and 5 landings as pilot-incommand. - 2.4.3.1.2 When the applicant has flight time as a pilot of aircraft in other categories, CAAM will determine whether such experience is acceptable and, if so, the extent to which the flight time requirements of 2.4.3.1.1 can be reduced accordingly. - 2.4.3.1.3 The requirements above are specific to the issuance of a CPL only.
-For experience requirements pertaining to CPL/IR (Frozen ATPL) integrated course, refer to Appendix 7 of this CAD. - 2.4.3.2 Flight instruction - 2.4.3.2.1 The applicant shall have received dual instruction in aeroplanes appropriate to the class and/or type rating, sought from an authorised flight instructor.
-The instructor shall ensure that the applicant has operational experience in at least the following areas to the level of performance required for the commercial pilot:
+Each of these requirements must be met in full but, except where stated otherwise, hours may be credited where appropriate. - 2.4.3.1.1.2 The applicant shall have completed in aeroplanes not less than: - a) 100 hours as pilot-in-command or, in the case of a course of approved training, 70 hours as pilot-in-command; - b) 20 hours of cross-country flight time as pilot-in-command including a cross-country flight totalling not less than 540 km (300 NM) in the course of which full-stop landings at two different aerodromes shall be made: - c) 10 hours of instrument instruction time of which not more than 5 hours may be instrument ground time; and - d) 5 hours of night flight time including 5 take-offs and 5 landings as pilot-in-command. - 2.4.3.1.2 When the applicant has flight time as a pilot of aircraft in other categories, CAAM will determine whether such experience is acceptable and, if so, the extent to which the flight time requirements of 2.4.3.1.1 can be reduced accordingly.

+2.4.3.1.3 The requirements above are specific to the issuance of a CPL only.
+For experience requirements pertaining to CPL/IR (Frozen ATPL) integrated course, refer to Appendix 7 of this CAD.

-- a) recognise and manage threats and errors; - b) pre-flight operations, including mass and balance determination, aeroplane inspection and servicing; - c) aerodrome and traffic pattern operations, collision avoidance precautions and procedures; - d) control of the aeroplane by external visual reference; - e) flight at critically slow airspeeds; spin avoidance; recognition of, and recovery from, incipient and full stalls; - f) flight with asymmetrical power for multi-engine class or type ratings; - g) flight at critically high airspeeds; recognition of, and recovery from, spiral dives; - h) normal and crosswind take-offs and landings; - i) maximum performance (short field and obstacle clearance) take-offs; short-field landings; - j) basic flight manoeuvres and recovery from unusual attitudes by reference solely to basic flight instruments; - cross-country flying using visual reference, dead reckoning and radio navigation aids; diversion procedures; - abnormal and emergency procedures and manoeuvres including simulated aeroplane equipment malfunctions; - m) operations to, from and transiting controlled aerodromes, compliance with air traffic services procedures; and - n) communication procedures and phraseology.
+- 2.4.3.2.1 The applicant shall have received dual instruction in aeroplanes appropriate to the class and/or type rating, sought from an authorised flight instructor.
+The instructor shall ensure that the applicant has operational experience in at least the following areas to the level of performance required for the commercial pilot: - a) recognise and manage threats and errors; - b) pre-flight operations, including mass and balance determination, aeroplane inspection and servicing; - c) aerodrome and traffic pattern operations, collision avoidance precautions and procedures; - d) control of the aeroplane by external visual reference; - e) flight at critically slow airspeeds; spin avoidance; recognition of, and recovery from, incipient and full stalls; - f) flight with asymmetrical power for multi-engine class or type ratings; - g) flight at critically high airspeeds; recognition of, and recovery from, spiral dives; - h) normal and crosswind take-offs and landings; - i) maximum performance (short field and obstacle clearance) take-offs; short-field landings; - j) basic flight manoeuvres and recovery from unusual attitudes by reference solely to basic flight instruments; - cross-country flying using visual reference, dead reckoning and radio navigation aids; diversion procedures; - abnormal and emergency procedures and manoeuvres including simulated aeroplane equipment malfunctions; - m) operations to, from and transiting controlled aerodromes, compliance with air traffic services procedures; and - n) communication procedures and phraseology.